yasirbhutta/yasirbhutta.github.io/python/posts/none-type-explained.md

     target.append(item)
     return target
 ```
+for more details, see [Beware of Mutable Default Arguments in Python – A Common Mistake Explained!](mutable-default-arguments.md)

 ### 3. **Type Hints for Clarity**
 Use `Optional` or `| None` (Python 3.10+) in type hints to indicate nullable values: